A Design Space for Multiscale Visualization: Strategies

 \subsection{Single-View Pan and Zoom}

-19 of our corpus examples use the Single-View Pan and Zoom strategy, which involves multiple \textit{total} scales but only one \textit{simultaneous} scale and \textit{both} zooming and panning.
+20 of our corpus examples use the Single-View Pan and Zoom strategy, which involves multiple \textit{total} scales but only one \textit{simultaneous} scale and \textit{both} zooming and panning.
 Given the large number of examples using this strategy, there are many variations.
 While all of the examples which use this strategy have only a single simultaneous scale, the number of total scales can vary significantly depending on the number of scales or levels within the data.

 Some examples that use this strategy rely on pointing and scrolling with the mouse, while others allow the user to click and drag to choose the next viewing window.
-Others force the user to choose a discrete zoom option from a set, rather than allowing continuous zooming, such as Multilevel Poetry \cite{mittmann2016multilevelpoetry}.
-Also related to navigation, the Large Viewing Vis stands out within this group for its use of \textit{physical} navigation, although the overall strategy is the same.
+Others force the user to choose a discrete zoom option from a set, rather than allowing continuous zooming, such as Large Viewing Vis, which also stands out within this group for its use of \textit{physical} navigation, although the overall strategy is the same.

-Many of these visualizations use the same encodings at each scale, but some have different encodings at different scales.
-Europe OSM, a visualization of map data that the user can view at different levels \cite{zacharopoulou2021europeosm}, uses pie charts to summarize data when zoomed out but encodes finer-grain detail using overlaid grids and pointmarks when zoomed in.
+Many of these visualizations use the same encodings at each scale, but some have different encodings at different scales, such as EVEVis.